March 19, 2025

 Let’s break it down:

-The part before the comma is a subordinate clause introduced by if (i.e., an if clause):
+The part before the comma is an adverbial clause headed by if (i.e., an if clause):

 if: a subordinating conjunction